elmahio/documentation/docs/creating-apps-for-elmah-io.md

 [TOC]

+> Creating apps for elmah.io is no longer supported.
+Get in contact if you need an integration not already available in the app store.

 Developing custom apps for elmah.io is possible through a bit of JSON and NuGet magic.
 This document will show you how.

 Apps on elmah.io are basically a nice wrapper around the Business Rule Engine on elmah.io.
 Using business rules, users can execute various actions based on full-text and Lucene queries against logged messages.
 Ignore messages based on a specific user agent or call the Slack API when fatal messages are logged are just a few examples on the possibilities using rules.